CLANIS BILINEATA TSINGTAUICA Mell, 1922 -- Two-lined velvet hawkmoth, Soyabean Hawkmoth

 On trees, the full-grown larvae are usually found resting right at the end of branches 3-6m from the ground (Bell and Scott, 1937).
 On soyabean, the light-sensitive larvae change position frequently, usually at night, when most feeding takes place.
 This stage lasts about 39 days (Xiao et al., 1991).

 The larva are utilized in China as an animal feed additive and human food source, and can be bought freeze-dried, fried, fresh, canned or powdered at food/feed product markets.
-It is a traditional edible insect long known for its high nutritional value in East Asia.
+In Jiangsu Province and adjacent areas, the larvae are esteemed as a culinary delicacy (Li et al., 2024).
+In fact, this traditional edible insect has long been known for its high nutritional value in East Asia.
 Live larvae have also been shown to be promising alternative hosts for Chinese caterpillar fungus (Cordyceps and Ophiocordyceps species), a traditional Chinese medicine (Gao, Zhao, Xu & Shi, 2021).

 Third instar larva of Clanis bilineata tsingtauica, China.
 Photo: © Viktor Sinjaev.
 Fourth instar larva of Clanis bilineata tsingtauica, China.
 Photo: © Viktor Sinjaev.
 Full-grown larva of Clanis bilineata tsingtauica, Beijing Botanical Garden, China, 6.ix.2005.
 Photo: © Tony Pittaway.